aprilr4/tutorials/src/adding-style/index.md

 The next core CSS concept you should understand is the **box model**.
 Every HTML element defines a box on the page.
 By default, the dimensions of the box are just large enough to contain the content inside the element, but we can alter these dimensions in several ways.
 We can also layout and position the box in any way we want to.

 Each box can have a margin, border, and padding.
 Margins push elements away from the other elements that are next to them, letting the background color of the <em>containing</em> element shine through the gap.
 Padding adds space between the element's border and its content, letting the background color of the element shine through the gap.
-By default, elements don't have any visible borders, but you can make them visible by setting their [color](http://www.w3schools.com/cssref/pr_border-color.asp), [width](http://www.w3schools.com/cssref/pr_border-width.asp), and [style](http://www.w3schools.com/cssref/pr_border-style.asp) (solid, dashed, dotted, etc.) properties.
+By default, elements don't have any visible borders, but you can make them visible by setting their [border-color](http://www.w3schools.com/cssref/pr_border-color.asp), [border-width](http://www.w3schools.com/cssref/pr_border-width.asp), and [border-style](http://www.w3schools.com/cssref/pr_border-style.asp) (solid, dashed, dotted, etc.) properties.

 ![margins diagram](img/margins.png)

 ![padding diagram](img/padding.png)

 Browsers will typically overlap margins of similar elements.
 For example, if you have two paragraphs on top of one another, and you set margin-bottom on the first and margin-top on the second, most browsers will overlap those margins and just use the larger of the two.
-But if the elements are different, it will typically add the margins together, creating a rather large gap.
+But if the elements are different, it will typically add the margins together, creating a gap equal to the sum of the two margin values.

 You can also set the `width` and `height` of elements explicitly, though be careful when you do this.
 If your width and height are too small, the element's content will be clipped by default (this behavior is controlled by the `overflow` property).
-It's generally best to set only the width <em>or</em> the height, but not both.
-You can also specify a `min-width` or `min-height` to ensure that the width or height is <em>at least</em> a particular size.
-Conversely, you can use `max-width` and `max-height` to ensure that the element is <em>at most</em> a particular size.
+It's generally best to set only the width *or* the height, but not both.
+You can also specify a `min-width` or `min-height` to ensure that the width or height is *at least* a particular size.
+Conversely, you can use `max-width` and `max-height` to ensure that the element is *at most* a particular size.

 ## Conclusion